-When planning the trips to Poland, most tourists want to visit the best Polish cities like Krakow, Warsaw, or Wroclaw.
+When planning trips to Poland, most tourists want to visit the best Polish cities like Krakow, Warsaw, or Wroclaw.
 There is so much more to see there though!
 Poland is in the top 10 largest countries in Europe.
 It has lots to offer to everyone.
 Spending holidays in Poland can be one of the best experiences in your life.
-It’s not easy to find hidden gems Poland though.
+It’s not easy to find hidden gems in Poland though.

 We are both native Poles, so it’s somehow easier for us to explore our homeland.
 After careful research and with the help of our blogging friends, we have written this post about best off the beaten path Poland destinations.
-Places that you won’t find in the guides, that are unexplored, not touristy, and simply beautiful.
+Places that you won’t find in the guides are unexplored, not touristy, and simply beautiful.

 If you wonder what to see in Northern Poland except for the Baltic Sea, here are some interesting places to visit in Poland if you are traveling off the beaten path.